 One of the ways turtles conserve oxygen is through their shell, which forms a protective layer around their body.
 The shell acts as a storage unit of sorts where the turtle can store oxygen for later use.
 When a turtle submerges itself in water, it can reduce its heart rate, thus decreasing its oxygen consumption.
 Additionally, turtles can extract oxygen from water using specialized membranes in their cloaca, a cavity used for excretion and mating.
 These features make it possible for turtles to remain underwater for long periods without the need to surface for air.

-You may also like: Turtle Area Rug?
+You may also like: What Sound Does A Turtle Make?

 Factors Affecting How Long Turtles Can Stay Underwater